Roy Oswalt: 2001–2005

+On May 6, 2001, Oswalt made his major league debut in a relief appearance at Olympic Stadium to work the ninth inning of a 13–7 Astros win over the Montreal Expos.
+He retired Vladimir Guerrero on a strikeout for the first of his major league career.
+Oswalt yielded two hits, including a run batted in (RBI) double to former Astro Geoff Blum, but limited any father scoring to close out the game.

+From August 30 to September 18, 2001, Oswalt tossed 24 consecutive scoreless innings before giving up a home run at Pacific Bell Park to Andrés Galarraga of the San Francisco Giants.
+During that streak, Oswalt earned his first major league shuout on September 9, tossing it at home against the Milwuakee Brewers and striking out a career-high 12.

-Oswalt finished his rookie campaign in 2001 with a 14–3 record and a 2.73 ERA, including a 12–2 mark with a 2.82 ERA in his 20 starts.
+Oswalt finished his rookie campaign with a 14–3 record and a 2.73 ERA, including a 12–2 mark with a 2.82 ERA in his 20 starts.
 He finished second in voting for National League Rookie of the Year, losing unanimously to Albert Pujols.
 He also placed fifth in Cy Young Award voting, which was won by Randy Johnson.
 He won the Sporting News NL Rookie Pitcher of the Year Award.

-He pitched 24 consecutive scoreless innings before giving up a home run to Andrés Galarraga of the San Francisco Giants.
+Oswalt was unavailable to pitch in the playoffs due to a groin strain.
+The Atlanta Braves swept the best-of-3 National League Division Series (NLDS), eliminating the Astros and ending their season.

 The 2002 season was another step forward for Oswalt, who finished the season with a 19–9 record, striking out a career-high 208 batters and finishing with an ERA of 3.01.
 He tied with Éric Gagné for fourth in Cy Young voting, losing once again to Johnson.
 From July 27 to September 8, he won a then-club record 9 straight starts before getting a no-decision in an extra innings' Astros loss to the St. Louis Cardinals.